Hi there's a number of cool places MUST visit in Penang. I reckon list as below:

 In Penang's Georgetown, don't miss the Rainforest Café, in Lebuah Chulia St, very central, great bfast, great coffee, cool owners.
 Another nice spot for bfast is Muntri Mews in Jalan Muntri St. A nice inexpensive vintage guesthouse is Cintra House.
 Muntri Mews is also a great vintage guest house, though a tad pricier.

 Depends how you are getting there and arrival point.
 If you can Jahor at the bottom of Malaysia is a great start point and allows you to work up to Penang.
 If going straight to Penang then the list you have from 1st reply is a good start point.
 You can work up or down the country from there.
 Melaka is a great spot to visit as has a very different feel from the rest of the country.
 This has been held by Chinese, Portuguese and English at different times and is reflected in the food and architecture.
 Junker St markets on Friday night and the shopping there are very different.
 Very easy to get around as small and compact.
 KL is definite worth a few days.
 The hop on/off bus has around 26 stops and takes approx. 2.5 hours to do a lap.
 A pass is valid for 24 or 48 hours.
 So if you purchase at 1pm then it runs for 2 days from there.
 Chinatown is worth a visit.
 There is.a stop in the heart of Chinatown.
 At the stop is the entrance to the market tho found this to be full of knockoff copies and need to hunt for things of interest.
 The Tea shop next to the stop is worth a visit.The food in the street is great.
 Was there last week and sat at a small table in a downpour with steaming hot food being cooked behind me and then served up.
 The food was fresh and relish.
 While the Central Markets and several others are located behind/ side of Chinatown and can be walked to in minutes.
 There is some real gems to be found if look around.
 Batu caves is not far.
 IN fact while it seems to cover a large area KL is very easy to walk around and see much of the sights.
 The tourist office is located just near the PETRONAS towers so can cover two items at once.
-Last time we caught the bus from KL to Melaka then down to Jahor great way to see the country. over 3 years ago
+Last time we caught the bus from KL to Melaka then down to Jahor great way to see the country. almost 4 years ago

 Also in Melaka is one of the worlds last cobbler who make lotus shoes.
 These are the shoes for women with bound feet.
 The shop is now run by the fourth generation.
 They have samples of work dating back thru the family history and samples of the current work.
 Amazing to see the history and materials as well as the size of the shoes.
 The staff there were informative and able to answer all questions.
-Located one street back from Jonker St. over 3 years ago
+Located one street back from Jonker St. almost 4 years ago

 Seems like everyone has covered it all.
 Anyway...East Coast is off season, it's the monsoon starting now till end of Feb.
 So, i wouldn't advice on going there.